Gray-cheeked thrush

-The grey-cheeked thrush (Catharus minimus) is a medium-sized thrush.
+The gray-cheeked thrush (Catharus minimus) is a medium-sized thrush.
 This species is 15–17 cm in length, and has the white-dark-white underwing pattern characteristic of Catharus thrushes.
 It is a member of a close-knit group of migrant species together with the veery and Bicknell's thrush; it forms a cryptic species pair with the latter.
-The grey-cheeked thrush is all but indistinguishable from Bicknell's thrush except by its slightly larger size and different song.
+The gray-cheeked thrush is all but indistinguishable from Bicknell's thrush except by its slightly larger size and different song.
 The two were formerly considered conspecific.
-Of all the American spotted thrushes, the grey-cheeked has the most northern breeding range.
+Of all the American spotted thrushes, the gray-cheeked has the most northern breeding range.

 Description

-The grey-cheeked thrush is slightly larger than other Catharus thrushes, about 16 to 17 cm in height and weighing between 26 and 30g.
+The gray-cheeked thrush is slightly larger than other Catharus thrushes, about 16 to 17 cm in height and weighing between 26 and 30g.
 Wingspan ranges from 12.6-13.4 in (32-34 cm).
 The bird can be identified by its grayish face, partial pale eyering, drab gray-brown upperside and extensively dusky flanks.
 The area between the eye and the beak is grayish as well, but the area running from the beak to above the eye is grayish white.
 The gray-cheeked thrush is nearly identical to the Bicknell's Thrush.

-There are two subspecies: the northern grey-cheeked thrush (Catharus minimus alicia), and the Newfoundland grey-cheeked thrush (Catharus minimus minimus).
-Catharus m. minimus can be distinguished by its overall browner coloration and buffer wash to the breast, compared to the Catharus m. alicia.
-Catharus m. minimus also has an extensive brighter yellow area at the base of the lower part of the beak.
-Catharus m. alicia has a grayish olive upperpart (whereas C. m. minimus has a brownish olive upperpart) and flanks, a lightly washed cream breast and duller lower part of the beak.
+There are two subspecies: the northern gray-cheeked thrush (Catharus minimus aliciae), and the nominate subspecies, the Newfoundland gray-cheeked thrush (C. m. minimus).
+C. m. minimus can be distinguished by its overall browner coloration and buffer wash to the breast compared to C. m. aliciae.
+C. m. minimus also has an extensive brighter yellow area at the base of the lower part of the beak.
+C. m. aliciae has a grayish olive upperpart (whereas C. m. minimus has a brownish olive upperpart) and flanks, a lightly washed cream breast and duller lower part of the beak.

 Taxonomy

-In addition to being almost identical physically, the grey-cheeked thrush is sister species to the Bicknell's thrush (Catharus bicknelli).
+In addition to being almost identical physically, the gray-cheeked thrush is sister species to the Bicknell's thrush (Catharus bicknelli).
 The divergence of the two species is very recent since only little genetic divergence separate them.
-Dr. Henri Ouellet was the first to propose the separation between the Bicknell's and the grey-cheeked thrush in 1996.
+Dr. Henri Ouellet was the first to propose the separation between the Bicknell's and the gray-cheeked thrush in 1996.